Gold Exploration in the Republic of Ireland

-BTU Metals is led by an experienced management team with deep knowledge of the region and valuable local relationships.
-The company also has notable support from a savvy geological consulting organization, which also helped move Dalradian Resources through their exploration initiatives.
+BTU Metals is led by an experienced management team with deep knowledge of the regions and valuable local relationships.
+The company also has notable support from a savvy geological consulting organization, which in the case of Ireland also helped move Dalradian Resources through their exploration initiatives.

-- 160-square-kilometer flagship property following exploration model used by Dalradian Resources for nearby project with indicated and inferred resource of 4.4 million ounces of gold
+- In Republic of Ireland, 160-square-kilometer property following exploration model used by Dalradian Resources for nearby project with indicated and inferred resource of 4.4 million ounces of gold

 - High-priority Lee occurrence with grab sample results of 49.6 g/t gold and 7.25 g/t gold